Arezookhalili/Arezookhalili.github.io/_posts/2023-03-30-Enhancing-Targeting-Accuracy-Using-ML (Classification).md

 <br>
 ##### Confusion Matrix

-As we discussed in the above sections - a Confusion Matrix provides us a visual way to understand how our predictions match up against the actual values for those test set observations.

-The below code creates the Confusion Matrix using the *confusion_matrix* functionality from within scikit-learn and then plots it using matplotlib.
+The below code created the Confusion Matrix using the *confusion_matrix* functionality from within scikit-learn and then plotted it using matplotlib.

 ```python
 # Create the confusion matrix